 Such rules would likely rule out path lights that resemble a hanging lantern or bollard in favor of mushroom shaped ones.
 Or the shallow shade path lights that direct light straight down become a better option as long as you can set it along the path without hindering someone’s ability to roll up or down the sidewalk on a wheelchair.

 Energy efficiency rules may require you to buy the very efficient bulbs and push you to select solar powered path lights over wired ones.
-Safety rules may require you to hire an electrician to install path lights if the entire project draws more than a certain amount of power.
+Safety rules may require you to hire electrical contractors like the ones from the electrical services in Lafayette, IN to install path lights if the entire project draws more than a certain amount of power.

 The right path lights for your application depend on the intent for the lighting and rules and regulations that may limit your selection.
 How you want the lighting to look to your visitors affects how many lights you want, as does the use of the lights.
 Your choices will ultimately be determined by your style, the environment in which they operate and how permanent the lights are.